— Art direction

 If both exceptionally high resolution images and being able to view the images on-screen on location are needed, I would use a medium format digital system.
 At a time when high-end digital camera technology surpasses itself ever more rapidly, I choose to hire my medium format digital system.
 This ensures you benefit from the latest and best image capture technology.

-On-site construction work is usually carried out the X-T2 with perspective-control lenses, to ensure you benefit from technical photography with minimal (if any) interruption to site operations.
+On-site construction work is usually carried out the Nikon D810 with perspective-control lenses, to ensure you benefit from technical photography with minimal (if any) interruption to site operations.

 PROCESSING & FILE DELIVERY